 Most women need connection before they can have sex, whereas men need sex to feel connected.

 New parents can easily become disconnected with so much more responsibility.
-But it’s important to seek help as you can to prevent any problems from occurring or getting worse.
+But it’s important to seek help as early you can to prevent any problems from occurring or getting worse.